Glossary of Ocean Cargo Insurance Terms

 MARINE SURVEYOR:

-Sworn statement by captain describing any unusual happening during the voyage.
+A sworn statement by the ship’s captain regarding extraordinary events during the voyage.

 PARTICULAR AVERAGE: